atweiden/voidvault/INSTALL.md

 =======

 If you intend to run Voidvault on the current stock LiveCD, *you must free up disk space by removing pkgs* to avoid running out of room on the LiveCD's rootfs.
-As of 2018-08-11, Voidvault accomplishes this by automatically removing `linux-firmware-network`.
-This frees up over 100MB of disk space.
+Removing `linux-firmware-network` frees up over 100MB of disk space.

 In order to use Voidvault, install [Rakudo Perl 6][rakudo].
 Voidvault will automatically resolve all other dependencies.

+Alternatively, you can use my custom [Void ISO][voidiso].
+This ISO ships with Rakudo Perl 6 pre-installed, and has ample space in its rootfs.

 Installing Rakudo Perl 6